Revival Coaching Circles

 Session 5: Perfection and Progress

-Let go of the perfection myth, stop waiting for the ideal time, and learn to make incremental progress.
+Let go of the perfection myth, stop waiting for the ideal time to start things, and learn the art of making incremental progress.

 -